thoth-tech/documentation/docs/ArtGallery/Documentation Project/DocumentationResearchNotes.md

 ### Features

-- Pages and content within pages can be labelled in order to organize or contextualize a page, such as a page being currently worked on being labelled as “In Progress” or certain content being labelled as “Disputed” if there are disagreements surrounding it that need to be resolved.
+- Pages and content within pages can be labelled in order to organise or contextualize a page, such as a page being currently worked on being labelled as “In Progress” or certain content being labelled as “Disputed” if there are disagreements surrounding it that need to be resolved.
 - Content can be restricted (read-only) depending on the space settings, and certain members may